asridi/DML-Calibration-Heston-Model/README.md

 # DML-Calibration-Heston-Model

-I applied the Differential Machine Learning (DML) technique to price vanilla European options (i.e. the calibration instruments) when the underlying asset follows a Heston model and then calibrated the model using the trained network.
+We applied the Differential Machine Learning (DML) technique to price vanilla European options (i.e. the calibration instruments) when the underlying asset follows a Heston model and then calibrated the model using the trained network.

 The paper can be accessed here https://lnkd.in/dSXgxtR4